Skip to content

 Many of us do not even realise how much we depend on minerals as a species.
 Our ability to extract resources from the Earth shaped our whole history and prehistory, from when we were hunter-gatherers to when we learnt to use minerals to produce more and more advanced items, from flint spearheads, to bronze and iron utensils, to Lithium batteries, computers, and phones containing silicon, metals, and Coltan.
 Despite our advancements, our whole existence relies on one meter of topsoil with the right mixture of clay minerals and organic matters to sustain crops.
 We live in a world made of solids, where we use solids to live.

-This section is devoted to minerals from a geologists’ perspective!
-Here, I will post many images of rock-forming minerals taken on the field, under the petrographic microscope, and at the scanning electron microscope.
+In this section I will show minerals from the perspective of a geologist.
+Here, I will post many images of mineral grains and minerals in rocks taken in the field or on the samples of my collections.
+I will also add images collected at the petrographic microscope and at the scanning electron microscope.
 Write me if you would like me to publish pages about specific minerals.
 If you like what I am doing, consider following me on my socials or support me at the price of a coffee!

 Mineral Properties